cmames/CoreRoute/README.md

     *   Enable static file serving from a specified folder with a single method call (`serveStaticFiles('./public')`).
     *   Automatic handling of common MIME types for efficient file delivery.
     *   Serve HTML, CSS, JavaScript, images, and other static assets with ease.
+    *   Refuses to serve files or folders beginning with a dot, such as .htaccess

 *   **Lightweight and High-Performance:**
     *   Lean implementation focused solely on routing and static file serving.